andre-st/chrome-injectjs/README.md

   ![Screenshot](image/screenshot-20180525.png)

 - no automatic updates, see Installation section
-- in order to export/import settings you just copy/paste the content of the text area
+- export/import = copy/paste the content of the text area

 ## Installation